open-rmf/rmf-cloud-tools/roles/gadget/hotspot/example/README.md

 # hotspot
 Create a hotspot on target device(s).
-Tested on a Raspberry Pi running Ubuntu Server 20.04.
+Tested on a Raspberry Pi running Ubuntu Desktop 21.04.

 ## Setup
 * Flash a Raspberry Pi 4 with [Ubuntu Server 20.04](https://ubuntu.com/download/raspberry-pi).